LaClimSx/data-story-datasentinels/docs/index.markdown

     </div>
   </div>
   <div class="post-body" markdown="1">
-Wait—only 1.2% is retaliation?
+Wait,only 1.2% is retaliation?
 That’s way lower than I expected.
 So is Reddit drama mostly just… dogpiling?
   </div>
 </div>